 Soil moisture levels

 We all know that soil looks darker when it is wet.
 But soil color can tell you how long the soil stays wet.
-Soil that does not drain well and stays wet for much of the year tends to be a dull yellow or grey.
+Soil that does not drain well and stays wet for much of the year tends to be a dull yellow or gray.
 Wet soil contains less oxygen than dry soil.
 Oxygen causes some minerals to oxidize, or rust.
-Iron-rich soil that contains a lot of moisture most of the time will turn grey or greenish, while drier soils expose iron to more oxygen, turning the soil red or yellow.
+Iron-rich soil that contains a lot of moisture most of the time will turn gray or greenish, while drier soils expose iron to more oxygen, turning the soil red or yellow.

 Soils that stay wet often have more complex color patterns, while arid soils are more uniform.
 If your soil colors are uniform, you know that the water table is lower and you will probably have to irrigate more often.
 If your soil is reddish, you will probably never need to amend with iron.
 Remember, the minerals found in soil are plant food.

 Minerals make a difference

 Other minerals in your soil can also affect its color.
 Knowing what these colors mean can help you select the best soil amendments and irrigation schedules.

 Take a closer look at your soil sample.
 What do you see?
 Is it yellowish-brown or dark brown?
 Or something else entirely?
 When we first moved to our San Jose, California house, the soil was a pale, tan color and as hard as concrete.

 For many of us, identifying a specific color can be tricky.
 Brown is brown, right?
 But soil can be all sorts of shades of brown, along with a bunch of other colors.
 To help you get really specific information about the color of your soil, you may want to go to the library and check out their copy of the Munsell soil color book.